Robert Harward: Military career

 As a Navy Captain, Harward assumed command of Naval Special Warfare Group ONE (NSWG 1) in August 2001 and deployed shortly after September 11 attacks, to Afghanistan.
-He commanded a special multinational task force CJSOTF-South, later renamed Task Force K-Bar and directed special reconnaissance and direct action missions throughout the country.
+He commanded a special multinational task force CJSOTF-South (known operationally as Task Force K-Bar) and directed special reconnaissance and direct action missions throughout the country.
 In October 2002, Harward deployed as Commander, Task Force 561 where he commanded Naval Special Warfare Task Group Central in Iraq.
 His forces included all the assets in the Naval Special Warfare inventory as well as forces from the Polish GROM, the United Kingdom Royal Marines and the Kuwaiti Navy.

 Harward relinquished command of NSWG 1 in August 2003 and reported to the Executive Office of the President at the White House.
 He served on the National Security Council staff as the director of Strategy and Defense Issues.
 In April 2005, Harward was assigned to the new National Counterterrorism Center in Washington, as the chairman, Joint Chiefs of Staff representative to the Senior Interagency Strategy Team.
 From June 2006 to July 2008, Harward served as the Deputy Commanding General, Joint Special Operations Command, Fort Bragg, North Carolina, and he served multiple combat tours in Afghanistan and Iraq.
 He considered himself proud of helping to improve the situation of women on his duty.

 On November 3, 2008, Harward assumed the position of Deputy Commander, United States Joint Forces Command.
 In 2011, Harward was reappointed to the rank of Vice Admiral and assigned to the position of Deputy Commander, United States Central Command led by General James Mattis.
 In October 2013, he was replaced by VADM Mark I. Fox.
 On August 19, 2013, Harward was presented the Distinguished Graduate Leadership Award by the U.S. Naval War College.
-Established in 1996 by the NWC Foundation, the award honors NWC graduates who have attained positions of prominence in the field of national security.
 Harward retired in November 2013 after 34 years of military service.

-In January 2014, he became the Chief Executive of Lockheed Martin United Arab Emirates.
+In January 2014, Harward became the chief executive of Lockheed Martin United Arab Emirates.

-Following the resignation of Michael T. Flynn as National Security Advisor on February 13, 2017, journalists identified Harward as one of the principal candidates to replace him.
-President Donald Trump offered him the position on February 14, 2017.
+Following the resignation of Michael T. Flynn as National Security Advisor on February 13, 2017, Harward was named as a possible replacement.
+President Donald Trump offered Harward the position on February 14, 2017.
 Harward declined the position on February 16.
 Media reports cited sources indicating that Harward was unable to agree with Trump over making his own appointments to his team.

 On September 4, 2019, Patriot One Technologies Inc., a threat detection technology company, announced that Harward had joined the company's Senior Advisory Board.

-On January 26, 2022, Shield AI, an AI-focused defense technology company, announced Harward as their Executive Vice President for International Business and Strategy.
+On January 26, 2022, Shield AI, an AI-focused defense technology company, announced Harward as the "Executive Vice President for International Business and Strategy."